microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupMember.md

 test3                                #microsoft.graph.servicePrincipal
 ```

-This example retrieves the members of a specified group by its `ObjectId` and selects only the `DisplayName` and `@odata.type` properties for each member.
+This example retrieves the members of a specified group by its `GroupId` and selects only the `DisplayName` and `@odata.type` properties for each member.

-- `-ObjectId` specifies the ID of a group.
+- `-GroupId` specifies the ID of a group.

 ## Parameters